+Gardena is incorporated as a city.
 The U.S. Census records 1,238,048 people in the City of Los Angeles and 2,208,492 people for all Los Angeles County.
 Snow blankets Los Angeles.
 The Greek Theater opens in Griffith Park.
 Olvera Street opens to the public after a successful rebuilding and renovation campaign led by Mrs. Christine Sterling.
 The street is named after Augustin Olvera, Los Angeles’ first county judge.
-Mines Field (the future LAX) is dedicated and opened as the official airport for Los Angeles.
+Mines Field (present-day Los Angeles International Airport, LAX) is dedicated and opens as the airport for Los Angeles.
+Major airline traffic, however, continues operating at United Airport in Burbank (present-day Hollywood Burbank Airport) and Grand Central Airport in Glendale.
 Los Angeles voters agree to spend $12 million in bonds to buy out most of the town properties in Big Pine and Bishop in the Owens Valley, thus ending the Owens Valley water wars.
-More than 11,000 Mexican immigrants, recruited to work in the U.S., are deported to Mexico from Los Angeles.
-Laura Ingalls lands in Glendale to become the first woman to fly solo across the United States.
+Pilot Laura Ingalls lands in Glendale to become the first woman to fly solo across the United States.

 The Tenth Olympic Games opens in Los Angeles.
 The Los Angeles Memorial Coliseum was enlarged to seat 105,000 spectators.
 Construction of the Colorado River Aqueduct begins.
 Amelia Earhart Putnam takes off from Los Angeles to make the first solo nonstop transcontinental flight across the United States by a woman.
 Her flight ends in Newark, New Jersey.

 Floodwaters in the La Crescenta Valley and Montrose Territory take at least 45 lives.
 The Los Angeles Police Department begins using radio equipment.
 The Santa Anita Park Race Track opens.
 Writer and social activist Upton Sinclair begins his unsuccessful run for the governor’s seat.
 The tactics used by his opposition marks this campaign as California’s first "dirty" political campaign.
 The Farmers Market opens.
 Construction on Parker Dam begins.
-The Pico Drive-In Theater opens as the first drive-in theater in California and fourth in the nation at Pico and Westwood Boulevards.
+The Pico Drive-In Theater opens at Pico and Westwood Boulevards.
+It is the first drive-in theater in California and the fourth in the nation.

 Griffith Observatory is completed under a bequest left by Colonel Griffith J. Griffith in 1919.
 By invitation of the Mexican government, Amelia Earhart Putnam takes off from Los Angeles to become the first person to fly solo from Los Angeles to Mexico City.
 The Douglas Aircraft Company rolls out the first DC-3 aircraft.